juergenweb/FrontendForms/README.md

 The name of the function is also the name of the placeholder and the ID of the form.
 The only parameter you need to add is the variable $id as the function's parameter.
 This variable will be replaced later on with the dynamic ID for the form.
 This ID cannont be changed manually.

-Instead of echoing the form at the end, you have to set a return command at the end.
+Instead of echoing the form, you have to set a return command at the end.

 Here you can see an example of a simple form wrapped inside a function.
+You can copy this code to a template to see how it works in real life if you want.

 ```php